macris-xiao/disa-user-guide/doc/05_Using_linux_driver.rst

 Allocating IP Addresses
 ```````````````````````

-Under RHEL/CentOS 7.5, the network configuration is managed by default using
+Under RHEL 7.5+ and CentOS 7.5, the network configuration is managed by
-*NetworkManager*.
-The default configuration for unset interfaces is *auto*,
+default using *NetworkManager*.
+The default configuration for unset
-which implies that an auto-configuration client is running on them.
-This means
+interfaces is *auto*, which implies that an auto-configuration client is
-that any manual configuration made using ``ifconfig`` or ``iproute2`` will be
+running on them.
+This means that any manual configuration made using
-periodically erased.
+``ifconfig`` or ``iproute2`` will be periodically erased.

 Consult the *NetworkManager* documentation for detailed instructions.
 For
 example, if a connection is named ``ens1np0`` (which corresponds to the